Seoul steps up military response to North Korea's nuclear test

 Rift with Washington

-President Trump has not thought to have spoken with his South Korean counterpart, President Moon Jae-in, since Sunday's test, though US and South Korean military advisers have been in touch.
+South Korea said President Moon Jae-in would speak with President Trump on the telephone later Monday.
+They have not spoken since Sunday's test, though US and South Korean military advisers have been in touch.
 Instead, Trump warned South Korea in a Twitter message Sunday that "talk of appeasement" would not work.

 It was unclear what prompted the comment.
 In the past, President Moon has advocated dialogue with Pyongyang.
 Moon's office responded by reiterating the government would "pursue the denuclearization of the Korean Peninsula through peace with our allies."